DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDateBox/1 Configuration/type.md

 A format used to display date/time information.

 ---
-You can assign the following values to this option:
+You can assign the following values to this property:

 - date - the UI component displays only the date;
 - time - the UI component displays only the time;